 Car Rental

-Car rental in Split Airport, or elsewhere on the mainland, can provide you with a better choice of cars to hire, cheaper rental price, and overall better supply of rental cars.
+Car rental in Split Airport, or elsewhere on the mainland, can provide you with a better choice of cars to hire, cheaper rental prices, and an overall better supply of rental cars.

 On the other hand, hiring a car on the island gives you the opportunity to rent only for the days you will actually use it (even if the price per day comes as more expensive; you will perhaps still spend less money in total on car rental).

 It also gives you a chance to skip the lines on ferries.
-Queues on ferries only form for the cars, and sometimes you are so far away in a queue that you need to wait for the next car-ferry.
-This never happens if you cross to the island on foot.
+Queues on ferries only form for the cars, and sometimes you are so far away in a queue that you need to wait for the next car ferry.
+This never happens if you cross on foot to the island.

 Crossing to the island on foot will also give you a chance to travel directly to Hvar Town, as car ferries don't dock in Hvar Town, only in Stari Grad or Sucuraj.
 Passenger-only catamarans dock in downtown Hvar Town.